amygorgon/didtyronzil/docs/did-document.md

 }
 ```

-All W3C DID documents MUST include the "id" property, which denotes the [DID subject](./W3C-dids.md#did-subject).
+All W3C DID-Documents MUST include the "id" property, which denotes the [DID-Subject](./W3C-dids.md#did-subject).

 ### publicKey